raspberrypilearning/getting-started-with-guis/en/step_15.md

     We have also added another `Text` widget in `[0,2]` to explain what the buttons are for.

-- Press F5 to run your code.
+- Press <kbd>F5</kbd> to run your code.
 You should see the buttons.
-The 'middle' option should be selected when the program begins, and you should be able to switch between them.
+The 'Middle' option should be selected when the program begins, and you should be able to switch between the options.

     ![Button Group demo](images/button-group.png)